 Oregon has some magnificent coastal areas that are more than just beaches.
 Several rock formations create some very unique landscapes that you cannot find anywhere else.
 Last weekend we enjoyed our time with family, an accommodation with a view, and some delicious seafood during our stay.
 The weather felt like it was summer even though it was early November.

 Newport is located about two and a half hours southwest of Portland, so it makes an easy weekend trip for the locals.
-We stayed in Beverly Beach which is just north of Newport in an Airbnb with a view.
-It was just far enough out of the city to have a nearly empty beach but close enough to do all of the touristy things and sightseeing.
+We stayed in a VRBO with a view near Beverly Beach, just north of Newport.
+It was just far enough out of the city to have a nearly empty beach but close enough to do all of the sightseeing and other touristy things.

 Yaquina Head Lighthouse

-This lighthouse is still operational, however it is fully automated as none of these are really manned anymore.
+This lighthouse is still operational, however it is fully automated, like most modern lighthouses.
 Tours are available to go inside where you can spiral your way up to the lighting element and also enjoy the view from the top.
-We skipped the tour on this trip and just took in the sights around the lighthouse.
+We skipped the tour on this trip (we’ve done it before and it’s really cool!) and just took in the sights around the lighthouse.
 There are trails above and below the Yaquina Head for different perspectives of the area.
-We walked around the lighthouse and also wen’t down to a nearby rocky beach which was formed from prior volcanic activity.
-It reminded us of Hawaii.

 Fun Fact: This is Oregon’s Tallest lighthouse at 93 feet tall.

-While you might think of a rock that has seals all over it, this landscape was more of a rock that was the shape of a giant seal.
-This part of coastline had many rock features out in the water and was quite stunning.
-We found an area behind the rock where you can view in between two volcanic layers that formed a window to the ocean.
-This was a relaxing place to just let your worries melt away.
+While you might think of a rock that has seals all over it, this landscape is more of a rock in the shape of a giant seal.
+This part of coastline has many rock features out in the water and is quite visually stunning.
+We found an area behind the rock where you can peer between two volcanic layers that formed a window to the ocean.
+This was a relaxing place to just let our worries melt away.

 These are some of our favorite spots we ate at while in Newport.
 None of these were really cheap, but this is vacation and not budget world travel.
 We will save that for next year.